Eric Lee (labor organizer)

 Eric Lee (born 1955) is an American-born activist and author.
-He was born in New York City and is the founding editor of LabourStart, the news and campaigning website of the international trade union movement.
+He was born in New York City and is the founding editor of LabourStart, an online news service for the international trade union movement.
 He is also the author of The Labour Movement and the Internet: The New Internationalism (Pluto Press, 1996) and several other books.

 Career

 Lee worked as an editor for the social democratic magazine The New International Review.
 While living in Israel, he worked as a computer programmer and was politically active in the peace movement and the left.

 In the 1990s, Lee created and ran the website BibiWatch, dedicated to criticism of Israeli Prime Minister Binyamin Netanyahu.

 In this same year, he served on the Central Committee of the United Workers Party.